Pronunciation of Ancient Greek in teaching: Greek world

 Among speakers of Modern Greek, from the Byzantine Empire to modern Greece, Cyprus, and the Greek diaspora, Greek texts from every period have always been pronounced by using the contemporaneous local Greek pronunciation.
 That makes it easy to recognize the many words that have remained the same or similar in written form from one period to another.
 Among Classical scholars, it is often called the Reuchlinian pronunciation, after the Renaissance scholar Johann Reuchlin, who defended its use in the West in the 16th century.

 Nevertheless, Greek textbooks for secondary education give a summary description of the reconstructed pronunciation of Ancient Greek.
 That includes the differentiation between short and long vowels and between the various accents; the pronunciation of the spiritus asper as /h/ and the pronunciation of β, γ and δ as plosives and of diphthongs as such.
 However, there is often no mention of the ancient aspirate pronunciations of θ, φ and χ, which were different from the modern fricative values.

 Eastern Orthodox Church

-The theology faculties and schools related to or belonging to the Eastern Orthodox Church use the Greek pronunciation to follow the tradition of the Byzantine Empire.
+The theology faculties and schools related to or belonging to the Eastern Orthodox Church use the modern Greek pronunciation to follow the tradition of the Byzantine Empire.